About Stephen Gjertson

 Gjertson also paints plein-air landscapes that share an affinity to those of the Russian artist Ivan Shishkin, a painter whom he greatly admires.
 For complex landscapes Gjertson usually draws a careful cartoon on location to work out the shapes and to create the design he wants.
 He transfers this to canvas and does the painting outside, sometimes making final adjustments, primarily in execution, in the studio.
 In recent years, circumstances have forced Gjertson to limit his landscape painting and most of his current work is figurative.
 He and his wife, Patricia, have four children, all of whom have modeled for numerous portrait, genre, and imaginative figure paintings.

-Gjertson accepts occasional portrait commissions.
+Although he does not actively seek portrait commissions, Gjertson has nevertheless done occasional portraits.
 In the early 1980s, the American Portrait Society made him an exceptional member.
 His portrait of former governor Arne H. Carlson hangs in the Minnesota State Capitol.
-His portrait of Ecolab CEO Allan L. Schuman hangs in their corporate headquarters in Saint Paul.
-Like the work of many past artists, the line between Gjertson’s genre painting and portraiture is difficult to discern, since all of his genre paintings are portraits of the subjects.
+His portrait of Ecolab CEO Allan L. Schuman is in their corporate headquarters in Saint Paul.
+Like the work of many past artists, the line between Gjertson’s genre painting and portraiture is difficult to discern since all of his genre paintings are portraits of the subjects.
 He has also drawn portraits in charcoal and pencil.

 Since 1976, Gjertson has organized and exhibited in over sixty exhibitions featuring the work of contemporary realists and impressionists.
 In 1995 he organized Beauty: A Rebirth of Relevance for the Newington-Cropsey Foundation Gallery of Art in New York.
 That exhibition featured his work and that of Richard Lack, Don Koestner, and Kirk Richards.
 In the fall of 2002 his and Mr. Richards’ work was showcased in the two-person exhibition For Glory and For Beauty at the Biblical Arts Center in Dallas, Texas.
 In 2005, with artists Kirk Richards and Steve Armes, he formed TRIAD: Three American Painters.
 They exhibited together in New York and Texas until the death of Armes in 2017.
 In early 2009, with Katherine Lack and Annette LeSueur, he organized Distinguished Company, an exhibition at Minnesota’s Bloomington Art Center that featured the work of Richard Lack, Don Koestner, and himself.
 It was the last exhibition to feature the work of his illustrious colleagues during their lifetimes.
 In 2018 Gjertson curated Richard F. Lack: The Interior Journey, Paintings, Drawings, and Studies for the Maryhill Museum of Art in Goldendale, Washington.